 Everyone has hit a slump at some time, read about others who have faced adversity and come out the other side.
 Watch a ‘feel-good’ movie, go to a seminar, or just hang out with people with a positive attitude.

-Slumps take us into ourselves, properly handled they provide introspection, but they can make us a bit self-centered for a while.
+Slumps take us into ourselves and properly handled they provide introspection, but they can make us a bit self-centered for a while.
 To overcome this, do something nice for someone else with little thought of how this will benefit you – the results will be surprising.

 Remember, if you try to force yourself out of a slump without doing the requisite resting and reflection, the slump will likely return only worse.